tamusjroyce/julius/README.md

-This is a fork focused on supporting building Julius for JuliusJS. https://github.com/tamusjroyce/juliusjs.git has been upgraded (I believe).
+This is an alpha fork focused on supporting building Julius for JuliusJS. https://github.com/tamusjroyce/juliusjs.git has been upgraded (I believe).
 You can try the demo there.

 JuliusJS (at least my version) no longer works with iphone?
 Even with installing Chrome under iphone?
 I would like to work on a cordova specific build to support iphone.
 As Julius already supports ios.
 Maybe there is a port already out there?